-FIGURE 3.3 Model output from model version 1 (compare Figure 3.1).
-Envelope over 31 runs (for the state variables "algae" and "nutrients"), contrasted with the envelopes over the field data set used.
+FIGURE 8 Output from Model 1 (Figure 6): envelope over 31 runs (for the state variables "algae" and "nutrients") contrasted with the envelopes over the field data set used (Figure 7).
 The runs shown fulfill all behavior requirements but the condition of two peaks of algae biomass during the productive season.